 Think of it this way: if you come across a link preview in one of your feeds that has a broken image, do you ever click on it or share it?
 Probably not.
 So, don’t expect your users to, either.

-Instead, take a few minutes to double-check your OG and Twitter Card metadata so that you give your content the best shot at being clicked, shared, and enjoyed, just like it deserves to be.
+Instead, take a few minutes to edit and double-check your OG and Twitter Card metadata so that you give your content the best shot at being clicked, shared, and enjoyed, just like it deserves to be.